MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     ![Azure Information Protection quick start tutorial step 3 - type notes](../media/step2-type-notes.png)

-10. Click **Save** on this **Label: All Employees** blade.
+10. Click **Save** on this **Label: All employees** blade.
 Then, on the **Policy: Global** blade, click **Save** again.

-    At this point, your labels now show Azure RMS protection for the label you just configured:
+    If you configured the label for protection, your label is now updated to show Azure RMS protection:

     ![Azure Information Protection quick start tutorial step 3 - default policy configured](../media/info-protect-policy-configuredv2.png)

-    And the settings are configured with your changes for the default label and justification:
+    You also see that the settings are configured with your changes for the default label and justification:

     ![Azure Information Protection quick start tutorial step 3 - settings configured](../media/info-protect-settings-configuredv2.png)